 The next night, we anchored at the base of one of several massive bridges that span the Hudson, this one at Poughkeepsie.
 As the sun set, we began to be joined by lots of other boats, and as suspected, we were treated to yet another fireworks show.
 Guess two in a row makes up for missing the big Macy’s show.

 The Hudson River is surprisingly beautiful.
-It’s certainly not wild, but has many forested stretches with hills and rock, and is far less populated that expected considering that nearly 9 million people live downstream in NYC.
+It’s certainly not wild, but has many forested stretches with hills and rock, and is far less populated than expected considering that nearly 9 million people live downstream in NYC.
 That’s the equivalent of a quarter of all of Canadians packed at the Hudson’s mouth.
 We were able to still glimpse the romantic landscapes painted in the mid-1800s by artists belonging to the Hudson River School movement.
 Just as the distinctive outline of Manhattan’s skyscrapers fade, stunning escarpment takes its place.
-Here’s some of the sights that stood out most for us.
-As usual with Ariose Notes photo galleries, just click on the 1st image to enlarge, then browse through the slideshow.
+Here’s some of the standouts for us.

 A day’s sail further north, we had an interesting American cultural experience.
 A Coast Guard vessel passed us, and as we offered our usual friendly Canadian wave, we noticed it contained a pack of uniformed people.
 They pulled a U-turn, came up close, and we could see that the Coast Guard folks did indeed have associates with them: Customs officials and the Sherriff.
 Hmm.
 Looked like they meant business.
 They informed us that we would have the pleasure of their company.
 They were boarding us to check our paperwork.
 I think I’ve mentioned customs procedures in other Ariose Notes.
 So far, it had been extraordinarily hassle-free.
 So far.
 While in US waters, we were required to report in every time we changed location, which often was daily – a nuisance but a minor one.
 Our original entry to the US was accomplished via videophone, with little more than holding our passports to the camera, and being subjected to some good-natured deriding for departing Canada so late in the year when most other cruisers were already enjoying the southern waters.
 Now to get permission to enter the Bahamas, those customs folks took their responsibilities seriously, with lots of paperwork to complete, requiring the same information in multiple locations on the forms.
 We handed documents back and forth and back again, but it was a smooth process.
 Returning to the US, once we finally figured out the correct number to call, was (too?) simple.
 A couple of questions during a brief phone conversation and we had obtained clearance.
 That was a relief, as we had been under sail for 3 days and 2 nights, and didn’t feel up to anything more complicated.

 The further north on the Hudson we progressed, the more we were looking ahead as “real” life encroached on our consciousness.
 Our conversations were turning toward what we were and weren’t looking forward to once home.
 A list of projects we want to tackle began to emerge, things like creating a protective cover for Ariose to constructing a shed for our firewood, to building a straw bale home in our woods.
 Then there’s the minor detail of finances.
 We’ve budgeted so there’s no urgency in finding paid employment once we return, but at some point, we do need to replenish the bank accounts.
-Tim’s been keeping an eye out for job opportunities, although in staying away as long as we did, we know he has missed that opportunity to secure his usual summer biology field season contract.
-I’ve started working on my resume and not sure if it’s a sign of what a healthy break this cruising has provided, or ominous sign of the aging process, or maybe just an indication of my motivation (or lack thereof), but I’ve been taken aback to find that I can not recall the official titles of my last positions.
+Tim’s been keeping an eye out for jobs, although the opportunity to secure his usual summer biology field season contract did not come through.
+I’ve started working on my resume and not sure if it’s a sign of what a healthy break this cruising has provided, or an ominous sign of my aging, or maybe just an indication of my motivation (or lack thereof), but I’ve been taken aback to find that I can not recall the official titles of my last positions.
 (In my defence, I did hold similar roles in the same agency, with varying labels).
 A friend has helpfully sent links to positions that I’m qualified for, but rather than reading them with enthusiasm, I only feel tension rising and a particularly strong urge to turn Ariose southward.